 - lattice degeneration or retinal break, with symptoms.

 - A retinal hole or tear does not always lead to retinal detachment.
-You should refer the patient, however, if the patient is having relevant symptoms and any of the signs in para A206 above are present.
+However, you should refer the patient if they are having relevant symptoms and any of the signs in paragraph A262 are present.

 See section on Working with colleagues.